An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram X

-Some of these fragments join up with others to generate symmetrical configurations along the lines (Diagram X – Section 1).
 An horizontal correspondence between two vertical symmetries with a red center can be seen in section 2.
 Through the act of contemplating a horizontal relationship between two vertical symmetries, we actually generate a field of greater extension, i.e. a plane.
-In that very point, we see the birth of a small blue plane and then of other planes distributed over the entire surface of the painting.
+In that very point, we see the birth of a small blue plane and then of other planes distributed over the entire surface of the painting (Sections 3 and 4).

-Diagram X Section 5 highlights one plane where all three primary colors reach a stable synthesis.
-The multiplicity of small fragments colored yellow, red, and blue, which disrupted our visual field at the beginning of the process by keeping the eye in constant motion (Section 1), reach a unified configuration with plane 5.
+Section 5 highlights one plane where all three primary colors reach a stable synthesis.
+The multiplicity of small fragments colored yellow, red, and blue, which disrupted our visual field at the beginning of the process by keeping the eye in constant motion, reach a unified configuration with the plane highlighted in section 5.

 BBW shows a process through which a space of virtually infinite expansion (NYC) concentrates into a finite dimension: